 - mg_directory [str] Path to the MadGraph 5 base directory. - proc_card_file [str] Path to the process card that tells MadGraph how to generate the process. - param_card_template_file [str] Path to a param card that will be used as template to create the appropriate param cards for these runs. - run_card_file [str] Paths to the MadGraph run card.
 If None, the default run_card is used. - mg_process_directory [str or None, optional] Path to the MG process directory.
 If None, MadMiner uses ./MG_process.
 Default value: None. - pythia8_card_file [str or None, optional] Path to the MadGraph Pythia8 card.
 If None, the card present in the process folder is used.
 Default value: None. - configuration_file [str, optional] Path to the MadGraph me5_configuration card.
 If None, the card present in the process folder is used.
 Default value: None. - sample_benchmark [list of str or None, optional] Lists the names of benchmarks that should be used to sample events.
 A different sampling does not change the expected differential cross sections, but will change which regions of phase space have many events (small variance) or few events (high variance).
 If None, the benchmark added first is used.
 Default value: None. - is_background [bool, optional] Should be True for background processes, i.e. process in which the differential cross section does not depend on the parameters (i.e. is the same for all benchmarks).
 In this case, no reweighting is run, which can substantially speed up the event generation.
 Default value: False. - only_prepare_script [bool, optional] If True, the event generation is not started, but instead a run.sh script is created in the process directory.
-Default value: False. - only_prepare_script [bool, optional] If True, MadGraph is not executed, but instead a run.sh script is created in the process directory.
 Default value: False. - ufo_model_directory [str or None, optional] Path to an UFO model directory that should be used, but is not yet installed in mg_directory/models.
 The model will be copied to the MadGraph model directory before the process directory is generated.
 (Default value = None. - log_directory [str or None, optional] Directory for log files with the MadGraph output.
 If None, ./logs is used.
 Default value: None. - temp_directory [str or None, optional] Path to a temporary directory.
 If None, a system default is used.
 Default value: None. - initial_command [str or None, optional] Initial shell commands that have to be executed before MG is run (e.g. to load a virtual environment).
-Default value: None. - python2_override [bool, optional] If True, MadMiner explicitly calls "python2" instead of relying on the system Python version to be Python 2.6 or Python 2.7.
-If you use systematics, make sure that the python interface of LHAPDF was compiled with the Python version you are using.
-Default: False. - systematics [None or list of str, optional] If list of str, defines which systematics are used for this run.
+Default value: None. - systematics [None or list of str, optional] If list of str, defines which systematics are used for this run. - order ['LO' or 'NLO', optional] Differentiates between LO and NLO order runs.
+Minor changes to writing, reading and naming cards.
+Default value: 'LO' - python_executable [None or str, optional] Provides a path to the Python executable that should be used to call MadMiner.
+Default: None.